aleksihussa/analyticsapp/README.md

 Let's use java 21 and maven version in this range: 3.6.3 ...
 3.9.9

+## Documentation

+Documentation can be found in file java_the_hutt_documentation.pdf.
+If the images in the documentation cannot be seen well, better versions are provided as separate .png files.

 ## Commands

 #### Running Formatting Plugin and Tests